List of banks in Singapore: Qualifying full banks

 Liberalisation of the banking sector saw the government creating a new category under the foreign banks category, called the Qualifying Full Bank (QFB).
 The first four licences were awarded on 20 October 1999 to ABN AMRO, Banque Nationale De Paris (now BNP Paribas), Citibank (transferred to newly locally incorporated Citibank Singapore on 28 June 2004) and Standard Chartered Bank.
 Two new licences were issued in December 2001 as part of the second phase of bank liberalisation, namely to the Hongkong and Shanghai Banking Corporation and Maybank Singapore.
 These QFBs are permitted to operate up to 15 service locations.

 In June 2004, the QFB licence was further liberalised.
 QFBs are permitted to establish up to 25 service locations of which up to 10 can be branches from 1 January 2005.
 These banks were permitted to share their ATM networks (this was achieved with five of the QFBs through atm5), and provide services via the EFTPOS network from 1 July 2002.
 On the same day, they are also permitted to provide the Central Provident Fund's Supplementary Retirement Scheme and Investment Scheme accounts and to accept CPF fixed deposits.
 In 2012, MAS announced new changes to the QFB scheme, requiring QFBs who are "important to the domestic market to locally incorporate their retail operations".
 Further, such QFBs, whose home countries have Free Trade Agreements with Singapore, will be able to operate up to 50 places of business.

 Wholesale banks

 Wholesale bank licences were first issued in December 2001 to replace the "Restricted Bank (RB)" licence as a reflexion of greater services which may be conducted by these banks.
 These banks may conduct the same range of services as full banks, except that they do not deal with banking activities in the Singapore Dollar, and can only have one main branch.

 Offshore banks

+Retail banks in Singapore by total assets (as of 2024)

+This list includes only banks that provide retail banking services in Singapore through independent corporate entities.
+It excludes branches of overseas banks (e.g., BOC Singapore Branch) and considers only the assets held within the Singapore entity (may includes any overseas branches operated by that entity).
+Assets held by overseas subsidiaries or independent entities (e.g., DBS Hong Kong) are not included.